Introducing the Global Site Selector

 Caching is one of the most important of these efficiency mechanisms.
 Caching refers to an area of memory set aside for storing information that has been recently obtained so it can be used again.
 In the case of DNS, caching is used by DNS name servers to store the results of recent name resolution and other requests, so that if the request occurs again it can be satisfied from the cache without requiring another complete run of the name resolution process.
 For more information, see the "Request Resolution" section.

-Negative caching refers to the functions within a name server that maintain the nonexistence of specific DNS records.
+Negative caching refers to the functions within a name server that maintain the non-existence of specific DNS records.
 Negative caching stores negative results and reduces the response time for negative answers.
-It also reduces the number of messages sent between resolvers and name servers, reducing the amount of overall network traffic.
+It also reduces the number of messages sent between resolvers and name servers, thus reducing the amount of overall network traffic.
 Maintaining a negative cache state allows the system to quickly return a failure condition when a lookup attempt is retried.

 Within the SOA record, the numeric Time to Live (TTL) fields control the frequency with which name servers poll each other to get information updates.
 For example, the TTL fields control the frequency with which the name servers poll each other to determine how long the data is cached.
 DNS allows name servers to distribute, and resolvers to cache, negative results with TTLs.